Karhade Brahmin: Scholarly interpretation

-The Karhade Brahmins take their name from the town of Karad in Satara district, the sacred junction of the Koina and Krishna.
+The Karhade Brahmins take their name from the town of Karad in Satara district, the sacred junction of the Koyna and Krishna.
 They migrated to the region between Malvan and Sangameshwar near the Konkan coast and made it their homeland.
 The Karhade section, though it takes its name from Karad, a place in the Deccan region, is found chiefly in the Konkan coast.
 Author Sandhya Gokhale says, "Karhade Brahmins are generally thought to be a branch of the Deshastha Rigvedis who immigrated from their home in Satara district to the southern part of Ratnagiri on the Konkan Coast, where they were principally settled".